Data Provenance as Automatic Differentiation: Introduction

-\begin{itemize}[leftmargin=\enummargin] \item For \GPS, we assume that every value has an associated lattice of {\em approximations}.
-For differentiable programs, every point has an associated vector space of {\em tangents}. \item For \GPS, every program has an associated forward approximation map that takes approximations forward from the input to the output.
-This map {\em preserves meets}.
+\begin{itemize}[leftmargin=\enummargin] \item For dependency analysis, every value has an associated join-semilattice of \emph{approximations}, with least element $\bot$ (the empty selection).
+For differentiable programs, every point has an associated vector space of {\em tangents}. \item For dependency analysis, every program has an associated forward approximation map that takes approximations of the input to the approximations of the output that depend on them.
+This map {\em preserves joins and $\bot$}.
 For differentiable programs, every program has a forward derivative that takes tangents of the input to tangents of the output.
-The forward derivative map is {\em linear}, so it preserves addition of tangents and the zero tangent. \item For \GPS, every program has an associated backward approximation map that takes approximations of the output back to least approximations of the input.
-This map {\em preserves joins}.
-For differentiable programs, every program has a reverse derivative that takes tangents of the output to tangents of the input.
-This map is again {\em linear}. \item For \GPS, the forward and backward approximation maps are related by being a Galois connection.
-For differentiable programming, the forward and reverse derivatives are related by being each others' transpose. \end{itemize}
+The forward derivative map is {\em linear}, so it preserves addition of tangents and the zero tangent. \item For dependency analysis, every program has an associated backward approximation map that takes approximations of the output back to least approximations of the input that they depend on.
+This map also {\em preserves joins and $\bot$}.
+For differentiable programs, every program has a reverse derivative that takes \emph{cotangents} of the output (linear maps from tangents to scalars) to cotangents of the input.
+This map is again {\em linear}. \item In both settings, the forward and backward maps are related by being each other's transpose.
+The transpose makes sense because the spaces are \emph{self-dual}: tangent vectors pair with tangent vectors via the dot product, identifying cotangents with tangents, and selections of positions pair by the same dot product formula, with joins and meets in place of sums and products. \end{itemize}

-Given this close connection between \GPS and differentiable programming, we can take structures intended for modelling automatic differentiation, such as V{\'a}k{\'a}r's CHAD framework and use them to model \GPS.
-This will enable us to generalise and expand the scope of \GPS to act as a foundation for data provenance in a wider range of computational settings.
+Given this close connection between dependency analysis and differentiable programming, we can take structures intended for modelling automatic differentiation, such as V{\'a}k{\'a}r's CHAD framework and use them to model dependency analysis.
+This will enable us to generalise and expand the scope of automatic differentiation to act as a foundation for data provenance in a wider range of computational settings.